 Our last night at La Salamandre was super fun –although my tuna and rice was a bit bland.
 Our little guy was the only one working so didn’t stop to chat until there were just a few people left.
 Then he brought us each a free glass of wine.
 In the interim we talked to another couple and enjoyed ourselves immensely.
 When the manager/owner could finally stop to talk, I said I would be writing a good review for Tripadvisor.
 We thanked him for his kindness and he basically said it was easy with nice people.
 When we stood to leave, he asked, “Where’s my kiss?” and we did the traditional French kiss.
 A girl can dream……

 [Post trip comment: I was shocked at the number of American fast food restaurants all through this area (and you know who they are) and it seemed to me that there were far more overweight people, especially young people, than before.
-So my question is why would you ever eat at an American fast food place with restaurants like La Salamandre.
+So my question is why would you ever eat at an American fast food place with restaurants like La Salamandre?
 More on that in another post.]